deepjavalibrary/djl-demo/docs/dataset_creation.md

 //prepare for trainset
 trainset.prepareData();
 ```
-Pass the dataset object to Trainer object, after this, refer [training documentation](training_model.md) for more information.
+After this, pass the dataset object to trainer object.
+For more information, see the [training documentation](training_model.md).